SeldonIO/seldon-deploy-operator/README.md

 ### Steps for Publishing a New Deploy Version

+* First check the deploy image is published from deploy repo with `make build_image_redhat` and `make push_to_dockerhub_ubi`.
+* That image should be plugged into the values file, either in deploy or when copied over (later step).
+* Referenced images in values file will come across with values file but examples and manager.yaml need manual update (see [IMAGES.md](IMAGES.md))
-* First change the version in version.txt and also replaces.txt (which is the version before this).
+* Then in seldon-deploy-operator change the version in version.txt and also replaces.txt (which is the version before this).
 * If the target openshift version has changed then change that too (in the various bundle-*.Dockerfile files)
 * Run `make get-helm-chart` to pull in latest helm chart.
 * If there have been changes in the values file then you'll have to update examples in examples-testing and config/samples/machinelearning.seldon_v1alpha1_seldondeploy.yaml